dakimura/migrent/README.md

 ## migrent - A data migration tool for ent

-migrent is a library to manage the application of master data migration.
+migrent is a library to manage data migrations for applications using [ent](https://github.com/ent/ent).

-Ent is one of the most popular ORM libraries for Golang, and [automatic schema migration]() is already supported.
+Ent is one of the most popular ORM libraries for Golang, and [automatic schema migration](https://entgo.io/docs/migrate) is already supported.
+However, with regard to data migration/incremental migration history management, there is some room for adding more functionalities.
-However, when the application needs master data management, it is not possible to "Up" and "Down" migration like existing tools such as [goose](https://github.com/pressly/goose), [sql-migrate](https://github.com/rubenv/sql-migrate), and [golang-migrate](https://github.com/golang-migrate/migrate).
+When an application using ent needs master data (=data needed to be registered in advance), the users need to have the code to manage the data by themselves because `Upsert` is not yet implemented, and it is not possible to "Up" and "Down" migration like existing tools such as [goose](https://github.com/pressly/goose), [sql-migrate](https://github.com/rubenv/sql-migrate), and [golang-migrate](https://github.com/golang-migrate/migrate).